 Tribal LIHEAP

-Can my client receive Tribal LIHEAP assistance and assistance with DHS LIHEAP?
+Can the client receive Tribal LIHEAP assistance and assistance with OKDHS LIHEAP?

-No. The household with one or more tribal member(s) may choose to receive LIHEAP assistance through the tribe or DHS.
-If it is determined that the client has received the LIHEAP assistance through the tribe and DHS this fiscal year; please inform LIHEAP2@okdhs.org so we can initiate the overpayment.
+No. The household with one or more tribal member(s) may choose to receive Energy assistance through the tribe or OKDHS per program component.
+If it is determined that the client has received the energy assistance through the tribe and OKDHS this fiscal year and the same program component’ AFS Field staff transfer the client to the energy assistance queue.
+EA staff submit a refund request using the Refund Request App.

 Window AC Unit

-Can my client receive reimbursement for a window A/C unit?
+Can the client receive reimbursement for a window A/C unit?

-Yes, during summer cooling open enrollment LIHEAP can issue reimbursements up to $150 for purchase/repair of a window A/C unit.
+Yes, during summer cooling open enrollment the Energy Assistance program can issue reimbursements up to $150 for purchase of a window A/C unit.
 Households will have to submit a dated receipt for the purchase/repair within 30 days of summer cooling application.
 For more information refer to article LIHEAP/ECAP: Winter Heating / Summer Cooling.

 Payments